ayoskovich/personalSite/content/project/amisaving/index.md

 4. I used this tool the other day to investigate an espresso machine.

 ## Other Ideas
-This project really sat in my mind as something that would never end, as I have lots of ideas on how to extend it even further.
-Here are a other things:
+This project really sat in my mind as something that would never end, as kept having (and still keep having) lots of ideas on how to extend it even further.
+Here are some of my ideas:

 - Take into account the time each option requires
 - Have the user input have a "flip" option.